minio/docs/source/reference/minio-mc/mc-share-download.rst

    .. tab-item:: Get Specific Object

-      Use :mc-cmd:`mc share download` to generate a URL that supports ``GET`` requests for an object:
+      Use :mc:`mc share download` to generate a URL that supports ``GET`` requests for an object:

       .. code-block:: shell